Home Insurance

 “If the insurance company raises their rate too much, then we can obviously re-shop the customer and move them on renewal to save them money,” says Alston.
 “But if you have too many claims, nobody will actually accept you.”

-Read more: Why you should shop your home insurance rate every year
+Read more: Why your home insurance rate may rise even if you’ve never made a claim

 Two terms that often create confusion among homeowners are 'filing a claim' and 'making a policy inquiry.'